ReproNim/DGPA_workshop_2022/_sources/setup.md

 # Setup for the workshop

-There are four ways how you can follow this workshop:
+There are three ways how you can follow this workshop:

-1. Via `Docker` (recommended): Full workshop experience, interactive, with all software dependencies.
+1. Full install (recommended): Full workshop experience, interactive, with all software dependencies.
-2. Via `Conda` (Python): Almost full workshop experience, interactive, with only `Python` based software dependencies.
+2. Partial install (ok if the only possible options): Almost full workshop experience, interactive, with only some contents as "just watch".
-3. Via `Mybinder`: Full workshop experience, interactive and online, with restricted computational power.
+3. No install/passive (not recommended): semi workshop experience and not interactive, with all content being "just watch".

-While option 3. is nice and easy to follow in an interactive manner and option 4. might work for a quick overview, we don't recommended either of them as getting `Docker` and `Python` to work reliably on your machine is going to be very beneficial.
+While option 2. is nice and easy to follow in an interactive manner and option 3. might work for a quick overview, we don't recommended either of them as getting `Docker`, `git`, etc. to work reliably on your machine is going to be very beneficial.
 This holds true for the workshop and especially beyond.
 Via installing these tools, you will be equipped to basically continue right away and start using them with a focus on reproducible neuroimaging in your everyday research workflow.
 Having that in mind and integrating other tools/resources focusing open and reproducible (neuro-/data) science, we generated a rather comprehensive set of install instructions below.
 While not all of them might be totally necessary for the workshop, they all will help you a great deal going further and are especially useful/needed given we have to hold the workshop virtually due to the COVID-19 pandemic.

 Don't worry, you got this!